tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 “Look at this!”
 I exclaimed, thrusting a finger at the small sign.

-Kyle and Tammy both leaned down to read the bright yellow words, bursting off of a bright pink background.
+Kyle and Tammy both leaned down to read the bright yellow words, bursting off of a pink background.

 It was a simple sign really.
-Loud and bright, the kind of thing that would get a little kid’s attention.
+Loud and attention grabbing, the kind of thing that would draw a little kid’s eye.

 The face of a smiling cartoon rabbit with baby blue fur stared wide eyed and grinning open mouthed next to the text, the corners of the poster adorned with colorful eggs.